 Our wine is made from 100% Pinot Noir grapes.
 Depending on conditions, our grapes are harvested sometime from the last week in August to the first week in September.
 The grapes are de-stemmed and picked free of debris by hand.
-Fermentation takes place in stainless steel tanks, preferably after cold-soaking for 2 to 3 days.
+Fermentation takes place in stainless steel tanks, preferably after cold-soaking for a day or two.
 When the alcoholic fermentation and malolactic transformation are complete, the wine is racked into 225lt oak barrels (barrique) for 18 to 24 months for ageing.
 After barrel ageing the wine is bottled and aged an additional 6 to 12 months prior to releasing it.

 Best served at 14 to 16° C (57 to 61° F)

 Complicated but Delicious: A Simple Guide to Pinot Noir (FOOD & DRINK Magazine)

 The grape has driven vintners crazy for centuries.
 Not only does it only grow in select climates, it is thin-skinned, relatively low-yielding, and susceptible to all kinds of diseases and pests.
 Is the torture worth it?
 Without a shadow of a doubt.